BurlingtonCodeAcademy/jsi-march-2022-notes/week-02/common-operators.md

 `typeof` is a unary operator that returns the **type** of the operand

+As we discussed in class, the `typeof` operator is a super helpful debugging tool. `typeof` helps us quickly and easily understand what kind of data type we are working with.

 ```js
 typeof function() {...}   // => 'function'
 typeof "Hello, world!"    // => 'string'